 The lake was a classic example of a high Sierra lake.
 Granite plunged into the icy blue water and little waterfalls of snowmelt gurgled loudly.
 It was a spectacular venue for lunch.
 I had an, “I can’t believe I’m here…with my sister” moment which almost had me weepy.

 Our route back to the trailhead had me wondering if Sis didn’t actually want Mom to herself.
 I think she was trying to kill me.
 There was no trail, just granite and brush following Cascade Creek down through the canyon.
 Protecting my Nikon with a death-grip, I followed.
 Down-climbing the huge granite boulders left me with several bruises and scrapes, and that’s when we weren’t bushwhacking.

 After a while, a faint path became noticeable.
 I suspect local climbers use it as I found a nice looking ‘biner laying on a rock.
 I almost tossed it in my pack but figured only its rightful owner would know its history (and if it was safe to use).

 Eventually we reached Cascade Creek Falls, full of tourists, but still pretty.
 Now we were back on the beaten path back to our car.
-The truth is I loved the trail and route we took; I just have to give my big sister grief for testing me on my first day at altitude.
+The truth is I loved the trail and route we took; I just have to give my big sister grief for testing me on my first day of Tahoe hiking at altitude.

 When Laura visited me in Florida, I introduced her to one of my favorite trails where she learned to watch out for cypress knees the hard way, muddy shins and all.
 I guess paybacks are a bitch.